ufcg-lsd/asperathos/quick-start.md

                       port=6379,
                       db=0)

-# r.len("job") returns the length of the queue "job" in the redis.
+# r.llen("job") returns the length of the queue "job" in the redis.
 while r.llen("job") > 0:

+    # `rpoplpush` moves one item from our work queue
+    # to an auxiliary queue, for items being processed,
+    # returning its value
-    # r.rpoplpush('job', 'job:processing')
+    item_url = r.rpoplpush('job', 'job:processing')

-    # do dequeue in 'job' and enqueue in 'job:processing'
-    # and return the content that was moved.
+    # as it is a link, download the content
-    content = r.rpoplpush('job', 'job:processing')
+    content = requests.get(item_url).text

+    # print to stdout
     print(content)
 ```

 #### II.
 Creating a requirements file.